rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 the file `application-toxi.yml` is loaded and overrides existing configuration.
 For instance, `toxi` overrides the cluster address configured by `cluster` profile.

+Spring Cloud Stream has 2 types of configuration:
+- Channel binding configuration agnostic of any binder.
+We configure channels in `application.yml`
+- Binder configuration, e.g. RabbitMQ Binder.
+We configure the binder in `application-cluster.yml`
+- Channel Binder's binding configuration, e.g. RabbitMQ Binder bindings.
+An example of this type of configuration is on the `application-retries.yml` where we configure RabbitMQ bindings with retry settings.

 Spring Cloud Stream RabbitMQ Binder uses Spring AMQP under the covers.
-This is how configuration is loaded:
+The properties are applied in the following hierarchy:
 1. [Spring AMQP](https://docs.spring.io/spring-boot/docs/2.1.8.RELEASE/reference/html/common-application-properties.html) with `spring.rabbitmq` prefix
 2. [SCS RabbitMQ Binder](https://github.com/spring-cloud/spring-cloud-stream-binder-rabbit#rabbitmq-binder-properties) properties with `spring.cloud.stream.rabbit.binder` prefix
 3. [SCS RabbitMQ Bindings](https://github.com/spring-cloud/spring-cloud-stream-binder-rabbit#rabbitmq-consumer-properties) with `spring.cloud.stream.rabbit.bindings.<channelName>` prefix